cardinalhq/flutter/README.md

 #### Metric

-A metric exporter emits values at some defined rate, using one or more emitters to define each emitted sample.
+A metric exporter emits values at some defined rate, using one or more generators to define each emitted sample.
 The component `at` indicates when the metric should fist appear.
 It is common to omit `at`, causing the metric to always be present.
 The component `name` will be used as the metric name by default, but it can also be included in the `spec`, allowing multiple metrics with the same name but different attributes.

 Metrics have these common fields:

 * `attributes.resource`, `attributes.scope`, and `attributes.datapoint` define the OpenTelemetry metric resource, scope, and datapoint attributes for each sample emitted.
-* `emitters` is a list of metric emitters that will be used to calculate each sample.
+* `generators` is a list of metric generators that will be used to calculate each sample.
 At least one is required.
 * `frequency` is the rate at which this metric will be produced.
 Defaults to `10s`.
 * `type` sets the type, such as `gauge` or `counter`.
 Types may include additional fields.
 * `name` sets the metric name used during export.
 This defaults to the componet name if not set.